The thought of getting your first pet snake is an exciting prospect. However, it can be hard to decide whether to get a corn snake or ball python.

 Corn snakes are slim-bodied snakes.
 Even at their longest (6 feet), they remain lightweight and easy to handle.
 Their heads are quite narrow and they are smooth-scaled.

 The natural color of a corn snake is orange.
 They have darker reddish-orange patches or “saddles” down the length of their body and orange eyes.
 A corn’s belly has beautiful black and white checkerboard markings.

 Breeders of corn snakes have also created hundreds of different morphs.
 Some of the most popular morphs include albino, blood red, caramel, snow and axanthic (black and white).

 We’ve put together a complete care guide for corn snakes for you to read.

 Ball Pythons As Pets

-Ball pythons (Python regius) are another excellent beginner snake.
-They belong to the family Pythonidae, a group of heavy-bodied but nonvenomous snakes native to Africa, Asia, and Australia.
+Ball pythons (Python regius) are another good beginner snake.
+They belong to the family Pythonidae, a group of heavy-bodied but non-venomous snakes native to Africa, Asia, and Australia.

-Like corn snakes, ball pythons constrict their prey, and are harmless to humans.
-They stay quite short in length, though the females grow larger than the males.
+Ball pythons constrict their prey and are harmless to humans.
+They stay quite short in length, although the females grow larger than the males.

 Ball pythons are one snake that you probably won’t come across in the wild.
 They are endemic to sub-Saharan Africa, from Senegal in the west to Uganda in the east.
-But most pet ball pythons will never have been to Africa – they are bred in captivity all over the world, including the United States.
+But most pet ball pythons are bred in captivity.

 - They are one of the most docile snakes, moving very slowly even when handled.